The Morrow Project Vehicular Blueprints

 The Morrow Project Vehicular Blueprints is a 1980 role-playing game supplement published for The Morrow Project by Timeline.

 Contents

-The Morrow Project Vehicular Blueprints is a set of 14 vehicular blueprints, detailed exterior views of the basic Morrow Project vehicles.
+The Morrow Project Vehicular Blueprints is a set of 14 exterior blueprint views of the basic vehicles for the game.

 Reception

 William A. Barton reviewed The Morrow Project Vehicular Blueprints in The Space Gamer No. 45.
 Barton commented that "Overall, the Morrow Project Vehicular Blueprints are a well-conceived play-aid to an excellent SF role-playing system."